 The best mode requirement is a safeguard against the desire on the part of some people to obtain patent protection without making a full disclosure as required by the statute.
-The requirement does not permit inventors to disclose only what they know to be their second-best embodiment, while retaining the best for themselves....84
+The requirement does not permit inventors to disclose only what they know to be their second-best embodiment, while retaining the best for themselves. . . . .

-Failure to disclose the best mode need not rise to the level of active concealment or inequitable conduct in order to support a rejection.
+Failure to disclose the best mode need not rise to the

+A double-recliner sofa (not a Berkline) with a fold-down tabletop between the seats level of active concealment or inequitable conduct in order to support a rejection.
 Where an inventor knows of a specific material or method that will make possible the successful reproduction of the claimed invention, but does not disclose it, the best mode requirement has not been satisfied.